esturcke/hcc-613-blog/content/about.md

 +++

-Hi, my name is Erik and I'm a front end programmer and occasional student.
+Hi, my name is Erik and I'm a front end programmer at Cisco and occasional student at UMBC.
 This is my student blog for HCC 613.